Julian Assange Says WikiLeaks Will Share CIA Code With Tech Companies

 The document dump did not include the code itself — instead, it consisted of user guides, troubleshooting manuals, program specifications and developer chatter.

-Wikileaks said on Tuesday it was "avoiding the distribution of 'armed' cyberweapons" until there was a "consensus" on how to disable the tools.
+Wikileaks said Tuesday it was "avoiding the distribution of 'armed' cyberweapons" until there was a "consensus" on how to disable the tools.
 On Wednesday, the group suggested on Twitter that it might work with major tech companies to fix the vulnerabilities that allow the tools to work.

 On Thursday, Assange confirmed that would be the group's strategy.